Tom Terral

-Thomas Jefferson Terral (December 21, 1882 – March 9, 1946) was an American attorney and the 27th governor of Arkansas.
+Thomas Jefferson Terral (December 21, 1882 – March 9, 1946) was an American attorney and the 27th governor of Arkansas, serving one term from 1925 to 1927.

 Early life

 Terral was born in Union Parish in northern Louisiana.
 He attended the University of Kentucky at Lexington, Kentucky and transferred to the University of Arkansas School of Law in Fayetteville from which he graduated in 1910.

+Early career

 He was admitted to the bar in 1910 and established a private law practice in Little Rock.
 He also worked as a school teacher.

 Career

 From 1911 to 1915, Terral worked as an assistant secretary of the Arkansas Senate where he learned the mechanics of state politics.
 In addition to the Senate position, Terral served as deputy state superintendent of public instruction from 1912 to 1916.
-These dual positions allowed Terral to assembly a range of statewide political contacts.
+These dual positions allowed Terral to assemble a range of statewide political contacts.